-Lenora Yerkes is an artist and coffee person living, drawing, reading and brewing coffee in Washington DC.
-While she was Sales and Account Manager based in Washington, DC she was also the artist behind our 2019 Limited-Release blend, Field Trip!
+Lenora Yerkes is an artist and coffee person living, drawing, reading and brewing coffee in Washington, DC.
+While she was Sales and Account Manager based in Washington, DC, she also designed our 2019 Limited-Release edition of Field Trip!

 Q: Tell us about how the Field Trip concept came to life.

 A: Great coffee is no accident—so much education and openness to learning is needed to make it happen.
 For coffee people, I think it's vital to remember that we can't stop being students.
 Because the world is changing, we have to embrace being students in order to make coffee excellent and to make coffee sustainable and that desire to learn happens at coffee farms, in washing mills, at cupping tables, in roasting, in buying, and in brewing coffee.
 It happens over what could be enormous divides, so it requires a lot of humility.
 I loved the idea to show education along the seed to cup path—to illustrate that education isn't one direction and it's not rigid.
 It's adaptable and it's generous and it bridges distances.

 So, for the design, we really wanted to show all the places along the supply chain where people learn and teach.
 As a primarily analog artist, I bluelined my first drawings with a Staedtler Non Photo Blue pencil, before inking them with a Pilot VBall .5 ink pen and painting into the drawings with gouache.